porsche-design-system/porsche-design-system/docs/bundling.md

 ## ESM

-If we provide only ESM, it can`t be used due to Syntax Errors like `Unexpected token 'export'` in jest, ts-node and node and vanillaJs.
+If we provide only ESM, it can't be used due to Syntax Errors like `Unexpected token 'export'` in jest, ts-node and node and vanillaJs.
 On the other hand we need to provide an ESM bundle, because it is treeshakeable.

 ## CJS